polyformproject/polyform-licenses/polyform.md

 ## Violations

 If you are notified in writing that you have violated any of these terms, your agreement under these terms can nonetheless continue if you come into full compliance, and take practical steps to correct past violations, within 29 days of receiving notice.
 Otherwise, your agreement and your licenses end immediately.
 This opportunity is only available to you once.

-## No Liability

-***As far as the law allows, the software comes as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the software, under any kind of legal claim.***

 ## Definitions